 SizeXolos come in three sizes: Toy (at least 10 through 14 inches tall at the shoulder), Miniature (more than 14 through 18 inches tall) or Standard size (more than 18 through 23 inches tall).
 Their weight ranges from 10 to 50 pounds.

-PersonalityThe adult Xolo is a calm dog who is aloof toward strangers but attentive toward his family.
-He usually chooses one person as his favorite but does not stint on affection toward other family members.
-A daily walk or an energetic playtime in a fenced yard satisfies his exercise needs.
-The rest of the time, he’ll enjoy lying in the sun or snuggling with you in an effort to stay warm.
-Take him with you whenever you can; he’s not fond of being left home alone.
+PersonalityThe adult Xolo is a calm dog who is aloof toward strangers but attentive toward their family.
+They usually choose one person as their favorite but don't stint on affection toward other family members.
+A daily walk or an energetic playtime in a fenced yard satisfies their exercise needs.
+The rest of the time, they'll enjoy lying in the sun or snuggling with you in an effort to stay warm.
+Take them with you whenever you can; they're not fond of being left home alone.
 Xolos are excellent watchdogs and will alert you to anything that seems of concern.
-They are not nuisance barkers, however, so if they sound off, it’s a good idea to see what has disturbed them.
+They are not nuisance barkers, however, so if they sound off, it's a good idea to see what has disturbed them.
 Xolos are wary of strangers and are not the type of dog to make friends easily with people outside their family.
 They are also territorial toward other animals that come onto their property.
-Xolos that have not been well socialized may be aggressive toward people or dogs they don’t know.
+Xolos that have not been well socialized may be aggressive toward people or dogs they don't know.
 Bring up a Xolo with consistency and structure.
 Train using gentle positive reinforcement techniques, and this smart and sensitive dog will quickly learn what you like and don’t like.
-Once he knows that, a stern glance is generally all that’s needed to correct any misbehavior.
+Once they knows that, a stern glance is generally all that's needed to correct any misbehavior.
 An inexperienced dog owner can be easily manipulated by this breed, however, so a Xolo may not be the best choice for a first-timer.
 The Xolo is also highly athletic.
 Scaling a six-foot fence is nothing to an adult Xolo, and even puppies can scramble over three-foot fences.
 Be sure that your yard is escape-proof.
 Puppies are highly active and can be destructive if they aren’t kept busy with play and training.
 As they mature, they start to become the mellow dogs that typify the breed.
 Temperament is affected by a number of factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
-Choose the middle-of-the-road puppy, not the one who's beating up his littermates or the one who's hiding in the corner.
-Always meet at least one of the parents-usually the mother is the one who's available-to ensure that they have nice temperaments that you're comfortable with.
-Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when he grows up.
-Like every dog, Xoloitzcuintli need early socialization — exposure to many different people, sights, sounds, and experiences — when they're young.
+Like every dog, Xoloitzcuintli need early socialization--exposure to many different people, sights, sounds, and experiences--when they're young.
 Socialization helps ensure that your Xoloitzcuintli puppy grows up to be a well-rounded dog.
-Enrolling him in a puppy kindergarten class is a great start.
-Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.
+Enrolling them in a puppy kindergarten class is a great start.
+Inviting visitors over regularly, and taking them to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help them polish their social skills.

-FeedingRecommended daily amount: Depending on a Xolo’s size, he should eat 5/8 to 1.75 cups of a high-quality dog food daily, divided into two meals.
-How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+FeedingRecommended daily amount: Depending on a Xolo's size, they should eat 5/8 to 1.75 cups of a high-quality dog food daily, divided into two meals.
+How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
-It's easy to overfeed a Xoloitzcuintli, but obesity can stress his joints, so he shouldn't be allowed to get fat.
-Keep your adult Xoloitzcuintli in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the hands-on test.
-Place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+It's easy to overfeed a Xoloitzcuintli, but obesity can stress their joints, so they shouldn't be allowed to grow overweight.
+Keep your adult Xoloitzcuintli in good shape by measuring their food and feeding them twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give them the hands-on test.
+Place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.
 For more on feeding your Xoloitzcuintli, see our guidelines for buying the right food, feeding your puppy, and feeding your adult dog.

-Children And Other PetsThe family-oriented Xolo can be good with children, especially if he is brought up with them.
-He’s not a big fan of having his ears or tail pulled, however, so supervise any interactions with very young children.
-Teach your child never to approach any dog while he's sleeping or eating or to try to take the dog's food away.
+Children And Other PetsThe family-oriented Xolo can be good with children, especially if they're brought up with them.
+They're not a big fan of having their ears or tail pulled, however, so supervise any interactions with very young children.
+Teach your child never to approach any dog while they're sleeping or eating or to try to take the dog's food away.
 No dog should ever be left unsupervised with a child.
-Xoloitzcuintli can get along well with other dogs and cats if they grow up with them.
-They may be less sociable toward strange dogs, however, and their high prey drive inclines them to chase cats and other furry animals they see outdoors.
+Xoloitzcuintli can get along well with other dogs and cats if they grow up with them, too.
+They may be less sociable toward stranger dogs, however, and their high prey drive inclines them to chase cats and other furry animals they see outdoors.